NavidBinAhmed/westdig_data_pipeline/README.md

 `uvicorn app.main:app --reload`

 Step 6:
+- Deployment on Render
+- Create cloud database `fastapidb' on Render
+- Update `env_variable` on Render and database URL `database.py` file
+- Deploy backend, update API URL on `App.js` and deploy frontend
-- Deployment on Render, correct CI/CD should do it automatically every time a new change is made.
+- correct CI/CD should do it automatically every time a new change is made.

-### Deployment on Render [NYD]
+### Deployment on Render - Backend
+1. Created `Postgres` database on Render which migrated local database from PGAdmin to cloud

+2. Updated Environemnt Variable with `Internal Database URL`

-1. Picked `Webservices`
+3. Picked `Webservices`

-2. Selected `Git Public Repository` (for privet repository, sign-in to GitHub under 'Git Provider' is required)
+4. Selected `Git Public Repository` (for privet repository, sign-in to GitHub under 'Git Provider' is required)

-3. Next, picked a Name as URL, and Python 3 as *Language
+5. Next, picked the URL, and Python 3 as Language

-4. Branch is main and Region is Oregon as default
+6. Branch is main and Region is Oregon as default

-5. Keep Root Directory as it is, it will redirect from GitHub
+7. Keep Root Directory as it is, it will redirect from GitHub

-6. `Build Command`
+8. `Build Command`
 - pip install -r requirements.txt

-`Start Command` ( app.api_file.py:app )
+`Start Command`
-- gunicorn -w 4 -k uvicorn.workers.UvicornWorker app.main:app
+- uvicorn app.main:app --host 0.0.0.0 --port 8000

-7. Select Subscription Plan, Free in my case
+9. Select Subscription Plan, Free in my case

-8. Click Deploy Web Service
+10. Click `Deploy Web Service`

+**Deployment on Render - Frontend**
+After running build version for production, exceptions are in the followings only:

-- **Deployed Data Pipeline Dashboard Link:** [NYD]
+- **Deployed Data Pipeline Dashboard Link:** [Backend](https://fastapi-f3s0.onrender.com/)

 ### Data Visualization Dashboard